exosite-archive/hvac-reference-application/README.md

 $ gwe --set-product-id <PRODUCT_ID> --set-uuid <THE_SERIAL_NUMBER>
 ```

-*At this point in the tutorial, your device is now connected to the platform
+At this point in the tutorial, your device is now connected to the platform.

 ## Connect the Product to the Solution